Nigeria's Tinubu defends win in disputed presidential poll | Politics

 Nigeria's Tinubu defends win in disputed presidential poll

-Nigeria's new president-elect, Bola Tinubu, on Wednesday defended the integrity of the national election that he won, and called on citizens to unite around him after a bitter dispute over results opposition parties have said are flawed.
-The Independent National Electoral Commission (INEC) said Tinubu garnered 8.79 million votes in the weekend election, ahead of main opposition challenger Atiku Abubakar's 6.98 million votes.
+The Independent National Electoral Commission (INEC) said Tinubu garnered 37%, or 8.79 million votes, in the weekend election, ahead of main opposition challenger Atiku Abubakar's 29%, or 6.98 million votes.
+Peter Obi, an outsider popular with younger and more educated urban voters, won 25%, or 6.1 million votes.

 - Country: